Boosting employee motivation and engagement.Download Now

 What, if anything, are companies doing differently with employee engagement surveys and performance management during COVID-19?
-Laura Schroeder spoke with Nick Matthews, VP and GM of Culture Amp, the people & culture platform about how companies are adapting their employee engagement and performance strategies during the Coronavirus crisis.
+Personio's Head of Brand, Laura Schroeder, spoke with Nick Matthews, VP and GM of Culture Amp, the people & culture platform about how companies are adapting their employee engagement and performance strategies during the Coronavirus crisis.

 What Are Companies Doing Differently During COVID-19?